Pony Island: Reception

 Pony Island has generally been well received by critics, praising it for being a metafiction on the nature of video games.
 The game holds an aggregated score of 86/100 on Metacritic based on 29 critic reviews.
 IGN awarded it a score of 9.0 out of 10, saying "Pony Island is a punk rock experiment in storytelling and game design that delights in toying with the player."
 Lizzy Finnegan of The Escapist compared the experience of playing Pony Island as what it might have been like playing Polybius, an urban legend of a video game cabinet used for mind control experiments, and is "psychological horror done so incredibly right".

-On the success of Pony Island, Mullins announced his next game The Hex for a planned early 2017 release, but since was pushed to release on October 16, 2018.
-The Hex, like Pony Island, is a meta-fictional game where the player takes the role of an innkeeper to solve a murder mystery where the suspects are characters that represent specific video game genres.
+Sequel

+A sequel, Pony Island 2: Panda Circus, was announced at The Game Awards 2023 for a 2025 release.
+It will feature voice actor SungWon Cho in a live action role.